Hide the Windows Update Check for Updates button to keep end users on the managed patching cadence you define

-PowerShell version 3 or later (typically pre-installed on supported Windows versions)
+PowerShell 3.0 or later, which is pre-installed on every supported Windows release

 Consider Worklets your easy button